pLUTo: Enabling Massively Parallel Computation in DRAM via Lookup Tables: Background

 \mechanism optimizes key operations by incorporating the following previous proposals for enhanced DRAM architectures.

+\head{Intra-Subarray Data Copy}~{The \emph{RowClone-FPM} (\underline{F}ast \underline{P}arallel \underline{M}ode)~\cite{seshadri2013rowclone} operation enables data to be copied between two DRAM rows belonging to the same {DRAM} subarray. {This is achieved {via} two consecutive activations: first to the source row, {then} to the destination row.
+Doing so asserts the} destination row's wordline while the contents of the source row {are already in} the subarray's row buffer, which causes the {entire} row buffer's contents to be written to the destination row. }

-\textbf{Inter-Subarray Data Copy.} The \textit{LISA-RBM} (\underline{R}ow \underline{B}uffer \underline{M}ovement) operation, introduced in~\cite{chang2016lisa}, copies the contents of a row buffer to the row buffer of another subarray, without making use of the external memory channel.
+\head{Inter-Subarray Data Copy}~The \textit{LISA-RBM} (\underline{R}ow \underline{B}uffer \underline{M}ovement) operation~\cite{chang2016lisa} copies the contents of one {local} row buffer to another {local} row buffer in a different subarray {in the same bank} without relying on the external memory channel.
 This is achieved by linking neighboring subarrays with isolation transistors.
-LISA-RBM commands are issued by the memory controller.
-The total area overhead of LISA is $0.8\%$

-\textbf{Subarray-Level Parallelism.} \textit{MASA}~\cite{kim2012case} is a mechanism that introduces support for subarray-level parallelism by overlapping the latency of memory accesses directed to different subarrays.
-The total area overhead of MASA is $0.15\%$.
+\head{Subarray-Level Parallelism}~\textit{MASA}~\cite{kim2012case} is a mechanism that enables subarray-level parallelism by overlapping the latency of memory accesses directed to different {subarrays' bitlines}. {MASA enables multiple rows in different subarrays to be activated and to be accessed (read or written to) in parallel.}

-\textbf{Bitwise Operations.} \textit{Ambit}~\cite{seshadri2017ambit} introduces support for bulk bitwise logic operations between memory rows in a DRAM subarray by leveraging the analog principles of operation of DRAM cells.
-Ambit's key idea is to activate three DRAM rows simultaneously (using a \textit{triple-row activation} operation) to perform a bitwise majority function across three rows.
+\head{{Bulk} Bitwise Operations}~\textit{Ambit}~\cite{seshadri2017ambit} {is a PuM architecture that} introduces {native} support for bulk bitwise logic operations {(\texttt{MAJority,AND,OR,NOT})} between rows in a DRAM subarray. {Ambit uses the \emph{triple row activation} primitive {(which concurrently asserts {three} wordlines, leading to the execution of the {majority} function between the contents of {three DRAM} rows)} and the copy operation enabled by RowClone~\cite{seshadri2013rowclone} to enable these simple, row-granularity bitwise operations.}